sweeneychris/TheiaSfM/docs/source/sfm.rst

   Use SPARSE_SCHUR for problems smaller than this size and ITERATIVE_SCHUR for problems larger than this size.

-.. member:: bool ReconstructorEstimatorOptions::constant_camera_intrinsics
+.. member:: OptimizeIntrinsicsType ReconstructorEstimatorOptions::intrinsics_to_optimize

-  DEFAULT: ``false``
+  DEFAULT: OptimizeIntrinsicsType::FOCAL_LENGTH | OptimizeIntrinsicsType::RADIAL_DISTORTION

-  If true, the camera intrinsic parameters (i.e., focal length, principal point, radial distortion, etc.) will not be modified during SfM.
-If accurate calibration is known ahead of time then it is recommended to set the camera intrinsics constant.
+  The intrinsics parameters that are optimized during the bundle adjustment may be specified in a bitwise OR fashion.
+The various camera models will appropriately set the camera intrinsics parameters to be "free" or constant during optimization based on this parameters.

 Incremental SfM Pipeline
 ========================